Cmint9/OpenADMET-Challenge/README.md

 ## Negative Findings
 ### Faliure Models
 ### Limitations
+#### 1. Limited to small molecules

+    OpenADMET does not support peptides, antibodies, oligonucleotides, or large biologics.
+#### 2.Does not model dynamic biological processes

+The model predicts static properties but cannot simulate time-dependent pharmacokinetics or in vivo dynamics.

 ### Assumption
 SMILES-based molecular representation is sufficient for predicting ADMET properties.
 3D conformation is not required for most in silico ADMET tasks.